 There will be a Pizza Party for students attending the meeting at 6:15pm on Friday, March 13, 2020 immediately after the Student Mathematics Contest.
-Following the Pizza Party, students are invited to attend pleanary speaker Arden Warner's talk following the banquest in San Damiano Hall of the Mother House at approximately 7:45pm.
+Following the Pizza Party, students are invited to attend plenary speaker Arden Warner's talk following the banquet in San Damiano Hall of the Mother House at approximately 7:45pm.

 AfterMath (the USF math club) will sponsor a game hour following the Friday evening plenary.
 Snacks and various games (including SET, UNO, Codenames, and more) will be provided.
 Everyone is welcome to bring other games to share as well.
 The game hour will be held in the Executive Conference Room (room C316 in Donovan Hall), which is where the student contest and pizza party will also be held.
 The game hour will begin at approximately 9 p.m.

 Travel funds are available to support student attendance at the Illinois Section meeting at the University of St. Francis in Joliet.
 Up to $50 per student is available for Illinois institutions to use in support of student travel, with a max of $200 per institution.
 Limited funds are available.

 We ask that institutions which already provide full support not request these funds.
 Travel funds are not available to the hosting institution or to institutions within 50 miles of the meeting site.
 Travel awards are available for all students (secondary, undergraduate, or graduate); however, preference will be given to students presenting at the meeting.

 A mention of the group name "ISMAA" will get you a room with a queen sized bed on Friday March 13th for $89 plus tax for the first 20 who reserve a room at the Hampton Inn (3555 Mall Loop Drive, Joliet IL 60431).